10 Dark Homes That Nail the Luxe and Cosy Look Effortlessly

 Interior Firm: Hall Interiors

-4. To go with the new white marble floor, the family living in this condominium chose a more elegant and versatile aesthetic.
-Think black vertical and horizontal that juxtaposes against the unique veining of the marble.
+To go with the marble counter top and walls, the family living in this condominium chose a more elegant and versatile aesthetic.
+Think black verticals that juxtapose various shades and veining of grey marble.
 The play with shadows, textures and contrast really creates depth and makes the space pop.

 Interior Firm: Carpenters 匠